mindspore-lab/mindocr/configs/rec/abinet/README.md

 ```

 **Notes:**
-- Context for val_while_train: Since mindspore.nn.transformer requires a fixed batchsize when defined, when choosing to train and validate at the same time, line 92 in tools/train.py
+- Context for val_while_train: Since mindspore.nn.transformer requires a fixed batchsize when defined, when choosing val_while_train=True, it is necessary to ensure that the batchsize of the validation set is the same as that of the model.
+So line 92 in tools/train.py
 ```
 refine_batch_size=True
 ```